fru-io/docs-live/docs/getting-started.md

    The output of `ddev-live get drupal-site <org>/<site>` is helpful to include when contacting support or sending feedback.

 4. Navigate to your URL in a browser to confirm your site is displaying as expected.

-🛈 Type `ddev-live create drupal-site --help` for additional flags that can be used to set configuration like drupal version, webroot-path, and composer arguments.

 ## Step 5 - Working with your site on DDEV-Live